pytorch/torchchat/README.md

 ```

 ### Export
-Compiles a model for different use cases
+Compiles a model for different use cases.

 For more information run `python torchchat.py export --help`